serenity-is/docs/faq/troubleshooting.md

 Another possibility is that CascadeField is not included in lookup data that is sent to script side.
 For example, if second dropdown is city selection, which is connected to a country dropdown through CountryId, make sure that CountryId property in CityRow has a [LookupInclude] attribute on it.
 By default, only ID and Name properties are sent to script side for lookups.

+___

+** Tried to create tabs using a dialog template, but my tab is not shown or empty: **

+Make sure you don't put a tab content, inside another one, like DIV inside another tab DIV.

 ## Permissions

 ** My page is not shown in navigation: **